 CARPET BEETLE LARVAE

-is the larvae which causes the damage inside buildings when the adult females seek
+is the larvae that causes the damage inside buildings when the adult females seek

 sites to lay their eggs on likely food sources for their larvae.
 The larvae are